Autumn Dream – Face Cream

 Allantoin 0.4 (usually I mix these two together first because Allantoin disperses very well in hydrolized proteins for me! 😀 )

-Water 5 (this is just normal water which I add to better “melt” the next dry ingredients.
+Water 5 (this is just water which I add to better “melt” the next dry ingredients.
 Of course it has to be included in the final calculation to know how much water to add in the Phase A without exceeding 100 gr)

 Dry extract of licorice 0.2 (of course a powder as well 😀 this one contained 20% of Glycyrrhizic Acid, which has very good soothing properties!)